sh-haruta/rwsg-prv/README.md

 ### For dataset (Coming soon)
 In the dataset, we include the contents which meet the CC4.0 lisence.

-If a cited paper is not the case, its title is only provided.
+If a cited paper is not the case, its title, authors, and published year are only provided.

 In that case, please manually add the contents.